contao/docs/docs/dev/framework/cron.md

 * Purge expired Opt-In tokens
 * etc.

-{{< version-tag "5.0" >}} Starting with Contao **5** all cronjobs are registered as services and tagged using the `contao.cronjob` tag.
-Thus you can find all cronjobs on your system using the following command:
+Cronjobs that are registered via the the `contao.cronjob` service tag can be listed using the following command:

 ```bash
 $ vendor/bin/contao-console debug:container --tag contao.cronjob
 ```

-{{% notice "info" %}}
-The aformentioned command can also be used in Contao **4.13**.
-However, this will not find cronjobs that are registered via the legacy `config.php` (see below).
+However, keep in mind that this will not find cronjobs that are registered via the legacy `config.php` (see below).
 Unfortunately there is no convenient way in Contao 4 to display registered legacy cronjobs.
 If you want to look these up you could either search for any `$GLOBALS['TL_CRON']` definitions in your Contao instance via your IDE, or use Xdebug for example in order to inspect the `$GLOBALS['TL_CRON']` array.
-{{% /notice %}}

-{{< version-tag "5.3" >}} Starting also with Contao **5.3** you will find a special `contao.cron.supervise_workers` cronjob.
-This cronjob will automatically start worker processes for the [asynchronous messaging feature][AsyncMessaging].
-There is, however, a fallback in case you do not configure a proper `contao:cron` cronjob (see next section).
-Then all messages (from the default Contao Managed Edition message queues) will be processed within `kernel.terminate` of the web process.

 ## Configuring the Cron Job